Charlotte Harland Scott: Personal life

 In 1989, Scott was hired by a British international humanitarian organisation who asked her to work in Zambia.
-She arrived in Zambia in July 1989 at the age of 26 and was placed in the northeast town of Mpika, Muchinga Province, by her employer.
+She arrived in Zambia in July 1989 at the age of 26 and was placed in the northeast town of Mpika by her employer.
 By 1991, she was living in the village of Chitulika, the home of future President Michael Sata's father.
 Scott met her future husband, Guy Scott, during the run-up to the 1991 Zambian general election.
 He was working on Michael Sata's election campaign for the Mpika constituency seat at the time of their meeting.
 She and Sata were mutual acquaintances at that time since Mpika was his hometown and her development project was overseen by the government Ministry of State, which was headed by Sata.

 Charlotte and Guy Scott married in 1994 at a wedding held at the Lusaka Civic Centre with the reception at their home in State Lodge.
+Scott died in July 2026.